 Company Contributions to Defined Contribution Plans.
-The Company makes matching and discretionary contributions to the executives' accounts under the SSIP and the 401(k) Savings Plan and to the accounts of the executives (other than Messrs.
-Harrison, Kasbekar and Anthony) under the LTRP.
+The Company makes matching and discretionary contributions to the named executive officers' accounts under the SSIP and the 401(k) Savings Plan and to the accounts of the named executive officers (other than Messrs.
+Harrison and Anthony) under the LTRP.
 The Company currently matches up to 50% of the first 6% of base salary deferred into the SSIP.
-The Company may also make discretionary contributions to participants' SSIP accounts.
-The Company makes matching contributions to the executives' accounts under the 401(k) Savings Plan of up to 5% of each executive's eligible compensation based on the Company's 2019 performance.
-The Company's matching contribution is comprised of a 3.5% fixed component and a 1.5% discretionary component.
-The Company funded all of the 1.5% discretionary matching contribution for 2019.
-The amount of the annual contributions to the LTRP is determined based on each executive's position and level of responsibility, performance and job tenure, and is specified in an individual participation agreement with the executive at the time the executive commences participation in the LTRP.
+The Company may also make additional discretionary contributions to participants' SSIP accounts.
+The Company makes matching contributions to the named executive officers' accounts under the 401(k) Savings Plan of up to 5% of each named executive officer's eligible compensation based on the Company's annual performance.
+The Company's matching contribution is comprised of a 4% fixed component and a 1% discretionary component.
+The Company funded all of the discretionary matching contribution for fiscal 2021.
+The amount of the annual contributions to the LTRP is determined based on each named executive officer's position and level of responsibility, performance and job tenure, and is specified in an individual participation agreement with the named executive officer at the time the named executive officer commences participation in the LTRP.